robcreel/attendance-dashboard/README.md

 ![](./www/mock_sample.png)

 The above mock data shows a sample of the arrangement of student attendance data in the CAMS PDF report.
-It features some totals, and is already fairly tidy, but needs parsing to show useful summary information.
+It features some totals, and is already fairly tidy, but it needs parsing to show useful summary information.